jeongookmoon/SpartanHotels/README.md

     `npm install` to install dependencies
     `npm start` to start react on port 3001
 To view express server in browser, open http://localhost:3001/

-**If you make any changes inside /server, you will need to restart the server**

 ## Postman test
 The post request already saved in Spartan Hotels folder called *Reservation*, *Reservation/cancellation*, and *Reservation/modify*